Name: JANE JOLLIFFE

 07/1894 Sarah A Howard (née Jolliffe) & John Woodburn, Liverpool (t/a W & T Jolliffe)

-04/1908 Purchased by W & T Jolliffe Ltd (Alexandra Towing Company Ltd, managers)
+04/1908 W & T Jolliffe Ltd (Alexandra Towing Company Ltd, managers)

-1913 Sold to Société Provençale de Remorquage, Marseille; renamed PHOCEEN
+02/1913 Société Provençale de Remorquage, Marseille; renamed PHOCEEN

 1922 Managed by Union Française et Maritime, Paris

-1925 Sold to Georg C Stringo, Piraeus; renamed MIMIS
+1925 George C Stringo, Piraeus; renamed MIMIS

 1939 Owner restyled as Maison Stringo SA, Piraeus